Chinedu26/alx-system_engineering-devops/0x00-shell_basics/README.md

-display contentof directory in long format the command to display directory contents including hidden files with long format command to display directory content with long format, hidden files and user and group ids displayed numerically
+display contentof directory in long format the command to display directory contents including hidden files with long format command to display directory content with long format, hidden files and user and group ids displayed numerically command that creates a directory in another directory